Prepare the sugar syrup and let it cool. Check out my blog post or my Simple Syrup recipe for details.

 Once the batter is done cooking, fill each pancake with a regular teaspoon full of ashta cream and seal the sides together to close the pancakes up.
 Repeat for the rest.

-Heat some oil in a deep pan and fry the Atayef until golden brown then remove and dip into the sugar syrup briefly.
-Trransfer to a plate.
+Heat some oil in a deep pan over medium heat and fry the Atayef until golden brown, then transfer to dip the pancakes into the sugar syrup briefly.
+Transfer to a plate.
 Repeat for the rest.

 Garnish with ground pistachios and allow to cool before eating.